 MBF using [15O]H2O and dynamic PET

-Measurement of myocardial perfusion with [15O]H2O is based on the general model for radiowater.
-Blood curve from the LV cavity is used as input function.
-The methods that are specifically developed for myocardium differ in the correction methods for spillover and partial volume effects, and determine the tissue perfusion from the washout rate (k2) of the radiotracer (Iida et al., 1988, 1991, and 1992).
-ROI drawn on RV cavity can be used to correct septum for the additional spillover from RV cavity (Hermansen et al., 1998a; Harms et al., 2011).
-An alternative but less used method is to use factor analysis to correct for spillover effects (Hermansen et al., 1998b; Ahn et al., 2001; Lee et al., 2005).
+The methods that are specifically developed for myocardium differ in the correction methods for spillover and partial volume effects, and determine the tissue perfusion from the washout rate (k2, f/p) of the radiotracer (Iida et al., 1988, 1991, and 1992).
 Myocardial perfusion estimation based on k2 could even be applied to PET image that is not attenuation corrected (Lubberink et al., 2010; Tuffier et al., 2016).

 [15O]H2O model provides not only the perfusion, but also the water perfusable tissue fraction (PTF).
-PTF can be used as an alternative to FDG PET to assess myocardial viability (Iida et al., 2012).
+PTF can be used as an alternative to FDG PET or resting MBF to assess myocardial viability (Iida et al., 1991 and 2012; Grönman et al., 2019).
 PTF is, however, more sensitive to scatter, movement, and misalignment between PET and attenuation map than MBF (Koshino et al., 2012; Hirano et al., 2012).

 2013 ESC guidelines state that detection of ischemia is important in the management of patients with suspected coronary artery disease (CAD).
 Radiowater PET has higher diagnostic accuracy for this purpose than SPET or coronary CT angiography (Danad et al., 2017).